 There was no time to think or to feel the usual butterflies.
 Chloe came off and she counted to three and went on.
 There was an immediate burst of applause.
 To the loud music of Snow Patrol, Sheila half floated, half danced along the catwalk, her arms raised ballerina fashion.
 When she had given sufficient time to allow the audience their fill of gasps and appreciation, she moved back and April and Chloe appeared in frocks with a similar effect of chiffon and feathers, but with differences in style and colour.
 It was Delmara’s spring look for evening wear and she could tell at once that the audience loved it.

 The three girls danced and circled each other, striking dramatic poses as the music died down sufficiently to allow Delmara to comment on the different features of the frocks.
 With one part of her mind Sheila was aware of the audience, warm and relaxed now, full of good food and drink, their minds absorbed in beauty and fashion, ready to spend a lot of money.
 Dimly in the background, she heard the sounds of voices shouting and feet running.

 The door to the ballroom burst open.
 People began to scream.
 It was something Sheila had heard about for years now, the subject of local black humour, but had never before seen.
 Three figures, black tights pulled over flattened faces as masks, uniformly terrifying in black leather jackets and jeans, surged into the room.
 The three sub-machine guns cradled in their arms sent deafening bursts of gunfire upwards.
 Falling plaster dust and stifling clouds of gun smoke filled the air.

-For one long second they stood just inside the entrance way, crouched over their weapons, looking round.
+For one long second, they stood just inside the entranceway, crouched over their weapons, looking around.
 One of them stepped forward and grabbed Montgomery Speers by the arm.

 “Move it, mister!” he said.
 He dragged Speers forcefully to one side, the weapon poking him hard in the chest.